fredyw/tic-tac-toe/README.md

 # tic-tac-toe
 A multiplayer Tic-Tac-Toe game written in Go.
+It uses websocket for client and server communication.

 ### Installation
     go get -u github.com/fredyw/tic-tac-toe